-Based on the service information, we estimate that this proposed AD would affect about 336 products of U.S. registry.
-We also estimate that it would take about 1 work-hour per product to comply with the basic requirements of this proposed AD.
+We estimate that this proposed AD will affect 272 products of U.S. registry.
+We also estimate that it would take about 3 work-hours per product to comply with the basic requirements of this proposed AD.
 The average labor rate is \$80 per work-hour.
-Based on these figures, we estimate the cost of the proposed AD on U.S. operators to be \$26,880, or \$80 per product.
+Required parts would cost about \$300 per product.